 The general aim of this Unit is to develop learners’ sociological understanding of contemporary social issues by enabling them to acquire skills in evaluating and applying sociological theories and research evidence.
 Learners will develop skills in using a range of sources, including research evidence, to justify points of view.

 Options within the units offer personalisation and choice from areas of sociological study.

 - Part Time

 You will study through short lectures, group discussions, individual exercises and personal study.
 Course units are achieved through internal written assessments, one external examination and a research portfolio, which is submitted at the end of the course.

 Part time - one day a week.
-Thursday 9.15am to 4.00pm.
+Tuesdays 1.15pm to 4.30pm.
 Plus four hours study per week.